ayushzenith/ayushzenith/README.md

 Some exciting work coming soon from me:
 - Synthetic Dataset Quality Metric to score the quality of your synthetic data! - Paper coming soon to a conference near you (hopefully) @ [AFRL](https://www.afrl.af.mil/RI/)
-- Currently Researching Vision Language Models with Robotics for perception, mapping, communication, planning, & control @ [GRAIL](https://www.khoury.northeastern.edu/home/lsw/grail.html)
+- Researching Vision Language Models with Robotics for perception, mapping, communication, planning, & control @ [GRAIL](https://www.khoury.northeastern.edu/home/lsw/grail.html)

 Other Stuff:
 - 📫 How to reach me: [here](https://github.com/ayushzenith/ayushzenith/issues)